Esmé Creed-Miles

-Esmé Creed-Miles (born 5 February 2000) is an English actress, known for starring as the title character in the Amazon Video series Hanna.
+Esmé Creed-Miles (born 5 February 2000) is an English actress.
+On television, she starred as the title character of the Amazon Prime series Hanna (2019–2021) and in the Paramount+ period drama The Doll Factory (2023).
+Her films include Pond Life (2018) and Silver Haze (2023).

 Early life

 Creed-Miles was born in Barnet, England and attended the English boarding school Bedales.
 She is the daughter of actors Charlie Creed-Miles and Samantha Morton.

 Career

-Creed-Miles began her acting career as little Shirley Temple in the film Mister Lonely (2007) directed by Harmony Korine.
+Creed-Miles began her acting career as a Shirley Temple impersonator in the film Mister Lonely (2007) directed by Harmony Korine.
 Her next film appearance came ten years later when she was cast in Clio Barnard's Dark River.
 In an interview, Creed-Miles said that she had auditioned for roles in several independent films before she was chosen to star as the eponymous character in Hanna.
 According to the actress she trained in martial arts six hours a day for months as preparation for her fight scenes in the series.
 Creed-Miles valued how her role as Hanna enabled her to challenge societal norms about gender and sexuality.
 Creed-Miles has received positive reviews for her work in the series.
-The Atlantic noted that she is "imbuing the character with emotional vulnerability and physical power.
+Sophie Gilbert in The Atlantic noted that she is "imbuing the character with emotional vulnerability and physical power.
 Even more striking is how she communicates Hanna’s intelligence, how fleet and observant and hyperalert she is."

-Creed-Miles is also a musician and feminist.
+Creed-Miles is also bisexual, a musician and feminist.

 She plays the lead in the 2019 films Pond Life and Undercliffe produced by Open Palm Films.

+In 2024, Netflix announced that Creed-Miles would play the role of Delirium of the Endless in the second season of The Sandman.